jorgemunozl/psiformer_torch/research/Development.md

 $$ \hat{H}\psi(\mathbf{x}_{0},\dots ,\mathbf{x}_{n})=E\psi(\mathbf{x}_{1},\dots ,\mathbf{x}_{n}) $$
 Where $\mathbf{x}_{i}=\{ \mathbf{r}_{i},\sigma \}$,  $\mathbf{r}_{i}$ is the position of each electron and protons and $\sigma \in \{ \uparrow.\downarrow \}$ is the spin.
-In this case the potential energy of the system we have to consider the repulsion between the electrons.
+In this case the potential energy of the system we have to consider the repulsion between the electrons
 $$
 U=\frac{1}{4\pi\varepsilon_{0}}\frac{e^{2}}{\lvert r_{i}-r_{j} \rvert }
 $$